Skip to content

 'blog-alphabet-adjusted-firm-return

 An impressive 32.96%.
-Alphabet is gaining today 32.96 dollars on every 100 dollars put into the business.
-And how impressive is this figure?
-A lot.
-To get an intuition we have calculated the average and median of this same item for all US companies of a certain size (Size score greater than or equal to 70).
+Alphabet is currently earning $32.96 for every $100 put into the business.
+How impressive is this figure?
+Very.
+To get an intuition, we have calculated the average and median of this same item for all US companies of a certain size (Size score greater than or equal to 70).

 • median = 8.06%